Sunday Morning Adult &

 |

-Alive!
-Jr & Sr High Youth Group
+(Middle & Sr High Youth Group)

-Secret SistersTuesday, March 21
+Secret SistersTuesday, January 21

 6:30 pm at the Church The women’s group gathers to build friendships and to celebrate the special moments of each other’s lives.
 If you like laughing together with other people, while also sharing together a message from Scripture, then this group is for you.
 They also make crafts and projects together.
-See Mary Geirland or Rachel Garner for more details.
 All women, young or mature, are welcome to join in. |

-Band of BrothersTuesday, March 21
+Band of BrothersTuesday, January 21

-Missions Rock!
-Sunday - March 26ere are updates from the three missions we work with.
-Let’s show our support with our generosity and commitment to these special ministries.
-Thank you for making a difference to His House Campus Ministry, Great Lakes Christian College, and Rock Lake Christian Assembly…and all of the people they influence for the cause of Christ.
+Here are updates from the three missions we work with.
+Thank you for making a difference to His House Campus Ministry, Great Lakes Christian College, and Rock Lake Christian Assembly, and all of the people they influence for the cause of Christ.